Scorching debut for Lamborghini Super Trofeo Asia

 Ochiai and Yazid’s win increases their points advantage in the Pro-Am championship chase, furthered helped after car damage caused during an unlucky incident in the opening free practice meant title rival Alex Au, partnered with Yuki Nemoto at Vincenzo Sospiri Racing, was unable to take the start.
 Runners-up in the Pro-Am class were Rattenbury and Leipert Motorsport team mate and Lamborghini Squadra Corse Young Driver talent Brendon Leitch.

 GDL Racing’s Richard Muscat and Daniel Stutterd also sustained car damage prior to the race, denying them a qualifying time and demoting them to the back of the grid.
-However, a truly formidable effort by both drivers earned them a sensational podium finish after Muscat found his way past series newcomer Philip Kadoorie of Hong Kong in the closing minutes.
+However, a truly formidable effort by both drivers earned them a sensational podium finish after Muscat found his way past series newcomer Philip Kadoorie of Hong Kong, China in the closing minutes.

 Han took his fourth Am win of the season so far, thereby increasing his points advantage.
 Second were the Aylezo Motorsports duo of Zen Low and Doyun Hwang, ahead of Thai brothers Sarun and Saravut Sereethoranakul at PSC Motorsport.
 Sarun was forced to serve a drive-through penalty incurred by Saravut in his opening stint after a coming together with fellow countryman, Bobby Buncharoen of True Visions Motorsport.